Harvest collaborates and cultivates relationships with community organizations providing support and sharing God’s love with our neighbors.

 Samaritan Counseling Services of the Gulf Coast

 Harvest champions Samaritan Counseling with financial gifts for its fundraisers.
-In late 2022, Harvest was pleased to be able offer Samaritan's newest counselor, Antonella Portal-Chetwynd, space to conduct counseling sessions.
+Harvest is pleased to offer a Samaritan Counselor with space to conduct counseling sessions.
 It is our honor to pray for counselors and those seeking the counseling services of Samaritan Counseling on a regular basis.

 Turning Points